imsoumya18/upsc_bot/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

-# Discord Bot for Daily The Hindu, Monthly Vision IAS & Next IAS PDF
+# Discord Bot for Daily The Hindu, Monthly Vision IAS, Next IAS & Insights IAS PDF

 **TO BE HONEST,**<br>I've built this bot primarily for my own UPSC preparation and thought why not sharing with you guys?🤔